emeraldjean/spacebar-livekit-webrtc/README.md

 ## Troubleshooting

-### Native Dependency Issues
+### Common Issues

-If you encounter errors like `MODULE_NOT_FOUND` when importing the package, it usually means the native dependencies aren't installed correctly.
-Try the following:
+If you encounter errors when using the package, try the following:

 1. **Clear npm cache and reinstall**:
    ```bash